hsachinraj/Azurelabs/README.md

-# This repo contains labs for OSS integrating with Team Services and Azure
+# This repo contains labs on DevOps with Team Services and Azure